Neither ECC nor cabinet took decision to hike power tariff

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A spokesperson of federal government has denied a news item the appeared in ‘The News’ dated on Wednesday (May 8), saying that the federal cabinet in its meeting on Tuesday had ratified the ECC decision to hike the power price by Rs2 to bring an additional Rs220 billion to the national exchequer, says an official press release.
+ISLAMABAD: A spokesperson for federal government has denied a news item appeared in ‘The News’ dated on Wednesday (May 8), saying that the federal cabinet in its meeting on Tuesday had ratified ECC decision to hike the power price by Rs2 to bring an additional Rs220 billion to the national exchequer, says an official press release.

-ISLAMABAD: A spokesperson of federal government has denied a news item the appeared in ‘The News’ dated on Wednesday (May 8), saying that the federal cabinet in its meeting on Tuesday had ratified the ECC decision to hike the power price by Rs2 to bring an additional Rs220 billion to the national exchequer, says an official press release.
+ISLAMABAD: A spokesperson for federal government has denied a news item appeared in ‘The News’ dated on Wednesday (May 8), saying that the federal cabinet in its meeting on Tuesday had ratified ECC decision to hike the power price by Rs2 to bring an additional Rs220 billion to the national exchequer, says an official press release.